Kometa-Team/Kometa/docs/defaults/collections.md

   LIBRARYNAME:
     template_variables:
       use_separator: false
-    metadata_path:
+    collection_files:
       - pmm: actor
       - pmm: genre
 ```

 ## Collection Section Order

-All Default Metadata Files have a `collection_section` attribute.
+All Default Collection Files have a `collection_section` attribute.
 These attributes determine the order of the various sections and can be set by [customizing your config](#customizing-configs).

 For example: `collection_section: 01` translates to `sort_title: "!<<collection_section>><<pre>><<order_<<key>>>><<sort>>"` and so for `genre` if you have a `Fantasy` collection, plex is going to show `!06_Fantasy`